guettli/lets-fix-js/README.md

 - horribleness ("I suspect someone out there has documented all of JavaScript's horribleness.")
 - terribleness ("For example, JS equality terribleness will never be fixed by TS, and there is a laundry list of things like that which will never be fixed.")

+But let's focus on the way we want it to be.

 ## Feedback needed

 Please tell me what you think: